 Chilean Immigration Laws state that tourists are forbidden from undertaking in Chile any paid activities without the corresponding permit, regardless of the place where they are effectively paid.
-Special working permit can be granted for foreigners hired to work temporarily in Chile, permit which is granted for thirty days and is renewable.
+Special working permit can be granted for foreigners under tourist visa who are hired to work temporarily in Chile, permit which is granted for thirty days and is renewable.
 Such work permit expires if the foreigner leaves the country and would have to be requested again at his return.
 Also, working visa or temporary residence permit can be granted to foreigners who will develop paid activities in Chile for a longer period (up to one year for temporary residence and two years for working permit, renewable in both cases).
+A working period can be requested together with such visa or permit, and once granted allows the foreigner to work while the visa or permit is being analysed.

-If a company employs more than twenty-five employees, 85% of them must be Chilean.
-If it employs less than twenty-five employees, there is no limitation.
-The calculation of this percentage must consider all of the company's employees in the country, and exclude technical specialists.
+If a company employs more than twenty five employees, 85% of them must be Chilean.
+If it employs less than twenty five employees, there is no limitation.
+The calculation of this percentage must consider all of the company's employees in the country and exclude technical specialists.
 Also, an employee is considered Chilean, and thus not considered as foreign for the aforesaid calculation purposes, if he/she has a Chilean spouse or children, or is a widow or widower of a Chilean, or has lived in the country for more than five years.

-Foreigners who are coming to render short-term services can remain as tourists, but need to apply for a special working permit which needs to be requested at their arrival in Chile, accompanying the labour contract.
+Foreigners who are coming to render short-term services can remain as tourists but need to apply for the special working permit mentioned above, which needs to be requested at their arrival in Chile, accompanying the labour contract.
 Permits are granted for thirty days and can be renewed once; their cost is 150% of the regular visa fee.

 In order to work for a longer term in Chile, foreigners require a visa subject to an employment contract, or a temporary residence permit if they have a business, personal service contract, etc. For such purposes, an application must be filed before the Department of Foreign Affairs and Immigration or at the Chilean Consulate.
-Ideally, they should be requested at the Chilean Consulate at least forty-five days before they had planned to enter Chile (the latter is more advisable as it allows foreigner to enter the country with the corresponding visa, obtain their ID Card almost immediately, instead of the approximately six months delay if filed locally).
+Ideally, they should be requested at the Chilean Consulate at least forty five days before they had planned to enter Chile (the latter is more advisable as it allows a foreigner to enter the country with the corresponding visa, obtain their ID Card almost immediately, instead of the approximately six months delay if filed locally).